Hecatoncheires: The Titanomachy

 The lost epic poem the Titanomachy, based on its title, must have told the story of the war between the Olympians and the Titans.
 Although probably written after Hesiod's Theogony, it perhaps reflected an older version of the story.
 Only references to it by ancient sources survive, often attributing the poem to Eumelus a semi-legendary poet from Corinth.
 One mentions Aegaeon, the name identified with the Hundred-Hander Briareus in the Iliad.
 According to a scholion on Apollonius of Rhodes' Argonautica:

 Eumelus in the Titanomachy says that Aigaion was the son of Earth and Sea, lived in the sea, and fought on the side of the Titans.

-Thus the Titanomachy apparently followed a different tradition than the more familiar account in the Theogony.
+Thus th.
+Titanomachy apparently followed a different tradition than the more familiar account in the Theogony.
 Here Briareus/Aegaeon was the son of Earth (Gaia) and Sea (Pontus) rather than Earth and Sky (Uranus), and he fought against the Olympians, rather than for them.

 Ion of Chios

-According to the same scholion on Apollonius of Rhodes mentioned above, the fifth-century BC poet Ion of Chios said that Aegaeon (who Thetis summoned in the Iliad to aid Zeus), lived in the sea and was the son of Thalassa.
+According to the same aforementioned scholion on Apollonius of Rhodes, the fifth-century BC poet Ion of Chios said that Aegaeon (whom Thetis summoned in the Iliad to aid Zeus), lived in the sea and was the son of Thalassa.